 Investment trusts fee: Investment trusts also require careful management and therefore often attract a fee.
 Again, this can be expressed as a percentage of your investment, a flat fee, or zero fees.

 Stamp Duty: Stamp duty is charged at a rate of 0.5% when you buy shares online and you can expect to pay an additional £1 on any transactions above £10,000.

 Share trading online is actually completely safe as the reputable trading platforms will be authorised and regulated by the Financial Conduct Authority.
 However, as with any share trading activity, there is always an element of risk and the value of your investments can fall as well as rise, regardless of how well researched your investment decisions are.

 Can I buy stock at any time?

 The beauty of having an online trading account is that it provides access to your share dealing account at any time of day or night.
 Most trading platforms now have an app that you can download on your mobile, meaning you can invest in shares on the go.
-Remember, share prices are dependent on demand, and therefore timing the purchase of shares can be paramount to successful share dealing.
+Remember, the share price is dependent on demand, and therefore timing the purchase of shares can be paramount to successful share dealing.

 Can I buy stock for free?

 It is actually possible to obtain free shares if you open a new account with a trading platform that offers a free share as part of their onboarding process.
 We have gone into this in more detail in our How to Get Free Stocks and Shares in the UK guide.

 We like IG investments for their diverse range of investment options, full suite of accounts, low fees and an excellent range of tools and research.
 If this is your first foray into share trading then why not take advantage of their free demo account where you can practice trading with virtual money before you risk your own funds.